DenisChoirulR/company-manager/README.md

     DB_PASSWORD=
     ```

-    You can simply copy the .env.example file as it already includes default configurations credential for the database, mailer, and Pusher.
+    You can simply copy the .env.example file as it already includes default configurations credential for the database.

    ```bash
     cp .env.example .env